Time, continuum and the 'essence' of things: Nilaya Anthology by Asian Paints in Mumbai

 by Mrinmayee BhootPublished on : Sep 20, 2025

 Envisioned with the ethos of redefining luxury, Artyk’s vision is simple: to offer visitors novel and intimate encounters with design.
-Avinash and Prachi Agarwal started Artyk in 2019 with the aim of bringing international design closer to home.
-Recently the duo unveiled their furniture gallery in the heart of Hyderabad, India, as a sprawling three-storey retail architecture by Indian practice Aamir and Hameeda Interior Designers.
-It presents visitors an immersive experience of contemporary design through an open layout and interior setting meant to evoke the feeling of home.
+Avinash and Prachi Agarwal started the company in 2019 with the aim of bringing international design closer to home.
+Recently the duo unveiled their furniture gallery in the heart of Hyderabad, India, as a sprawling three-storey retail architecture designed by Indian practice Aamir and Hameeda Interior Designers.
+The space presents visitors an immersive experience of contemporary design through an open layout and an interior setting meant to evoke the feeling of home.

 As per Avinash and Prachi Agarwal, each artefact they’ve acquired has been carefully handpicked to ensure a balance between comfort and style, quality and accessibility.
 In their recently opened retail premises, there is a distinct materialisation of this philosophy.
 No piece of furniture or lighting design is set out in isolation.
 Each is curated with a cultivated eye that allows visitors to discover details they might not have otherwise noticed.
 On the ground floor, for instance, the brand showcases the instantly recognisable furnishings of Poltrona Frau.
 With one of the largest catalogues of the Italian furniture company, Artyk allows visitors to immerse themselves in the exclusive experience of carefully crafted designs.
 The brand’s iconic pieces—from leather armchairs and sofas, to beds, tables, desks, lamps, bookcases—are arranged thoughtfully in intimate settings.
 And, if you look closely, on a table, you’ll find a sculpture that adds a layer of playfulness to the arrangement.
 Or you might notice a brightly coloured painting hanging above a seating layout.
 It’s about these personal gestures more than the name of the brands on display.

-Speaking about the experience centre’s design, the founders share, “Each zone of our showroom is thoughtfully curated to evoke a sense of discovery, allowing clients to explore living, dining, bedroom, kitchen and outdoor concepts in a real-life setting.
+Speaking about the spatial design, the founders continue, “Each zone of our showroom is thoughtfully curated to evoke a sense of discovery, allowing clients to explore living, dining, bedroom, kitchen and outdoor concepts in a real-life setting.
 The integration of furniture, lighting, floor coverings and art creates an atmosphere that goes beyond retail—it feels like stepping into a living gallery.”

 Building on their dedication to design excellence, the second floor, dubbed ‘Galleria Artyk’, incorporates specially curated pieces from top designers such as Pietro Franceschini, Draga and Aurel and de Sede, showcasing eclectic picks that one would otherwise not encounter in a showroom space in India.
 With the second floor opening out onto a terrace that offers panoramic views of the city, the space also incorporates furniture from Gandiablasco, a luxury outdoor furniture brand from Spain that is rooted in a Mediterranean lifestyle.